magit/emacsql/README.md

 Emacsql is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, MySQL, and potentially other SQL databases.

-It is currently a work-in-progress (around 90% complete).

 It works by maintaining a inferior process running (a "connection") for interacting with the back-end database.
 Connections are automatically cleaned up if they are garbage collected.
 All requests